How to Negotiation Through Decision Making-Part 1

-Whether at a social gathering, family dinner or party..bring up either religion or politics.
+Whether at a social gathering, family dinner, or party..bring up either religion or politics.
 Try and debate your position using logic.
 Within minutes, watch yourself and others discussing the subject turn into a heated and perhaps angry fever pitch defending their position.
 The "logical" discussion turns into a mess of emotions!

-Next at the same gathering, watch the person telling a story…. who is using words to paint a vision of an experience.
-The story teller will captivate the people listening by connecting with the area of the brain that stirs emotions, the part of the brain that makes decisions.
+Next at the same gathering, watch the person telling a story…. who is using words to paint a vision of experience.
+The storyteller will captivate the people listening by connecting with the area of the brain that stirs emotions, the part of the brain that makes decisions.
 And people are compelled to listen because their emotions are involved.
 This is how 100% of our decisions are made.

 Appeal to the emotional area of the brain the buyer uses to make a buying decision, by painting a vision of your product or service.
 That’s just one negotiation secret for selling.